A Survey on Group Fairness in Federated Learning: Challenges, Taxonomy of Solutions and Directions for Future Research: Background

-\paragraph{Selection fairness} This type focuses on the fairness in selecting clients to participate in the FL rounds.
+\paragraph{Selection fairness} Also known as client participation fairness, this type focuses on the fairness in selecting clients to participate in the FL communication rounds \cite{cho2022towards, sun2025debiasing}.
 In each round of FL, a subset of clients is selected to update the global model.
-Selection fairness ensures that this process is unbiased and that all clients have an equitable opportunity to participate \cite{cho2022towards}.
+Selection fairness ensures that this process is unbiased and that all clients have an equitable opportunity to participate.
 This is important to prevent biases that could arise from consistently selecting certain clients over others.
+For example, in a mobile keyboard FL system, consistently selecting high-end devices for training while excluding low-end ones can lead to biased predictions.

-\paragraph{Contribution fairness} This principle is concerned with providing appropriate incentives for clients to participate in the FL process \cite{zeng2021comprehensive}.
+\paragraph{Contribution fairness} Also known as collaborative fairness, this principle is concerned with providing appropriate incentives for clients to participate in the FL process \cite{zeng2021comprehensive, fan2024fair, pan2024towards, wang2024fedsac}.
 It ensures that a client's reward is proportional to its contribution to the global model.
 This is important for motivating clients to actively participate and contribute with high-quality data.
+For example, in a federated traffic prediction model, if a city contributing with high-quality data receives the same reward as one providing noisy data, it discourages fair collaboration.

 Each type of fairness in FL addresses different aspects of equity and justice in the model training process.
 While this work primarily focuses on group fairness, it is important to understand and differentiate these types of fairness from each other.
 For the sake of simplicity, in the remainder of this survey, the term `fairness' refers specifically to group fairness.